Vegan and vegetarian food in Koh Samui

 The rest of the menu sounded equally delicious, and we were so happy to learn that we could sample even more from Pure Vegan Heaven’s kitchen in Koh Phangan, which we would visit shortly thereafter.

-The kitchen was quick to deliver the goodies.
+Everything was priced more than fairly, and the kitchen was quick to deliver the goodies.

 Ps.
 We tried Pure Vegan Heaven in Koh Phangan too.